dibgerge/ml-coursera-python-assignments/README.md

 ## Python Installation

 We highly recommend using anaconda for installing python.
 [Click here](https://www.anaconda.com/download/) to go to Anaconda's download page.
 Make sure to download Python 3.6 version.
-If you are on a windows machine:
+If you are on a Windows machine:
  - Open the executable after download is complete and follow instructions.
  - Once installation is complete, open `Anaconda prompt` from the start menu.
-This will open a terminal with python enabled.
+This will open a terminal with Python enabled.

- If you are on a linux machine:
+ If you are on a Linux machine:

  - Open a terminal and navigate to the directory where Anaconda was downloaded.
  - Change the permission to the downloaded file so that it can be executed.
 So if the downloaded file name is `Anaconda3-5.1.0-Linux-x86_64.sh`, then use the following command: